 upgrade-test command will load

 4.3.0-setupsh.sql.bz2, execute a headless upgrade, and write any errors to the log.
 (See console output for details.)
+You can find the DB snapshots in

 Of course, it's fairly common to encounter different upgrade issues depending on the original DB -- an upgrade script might work if the original DB is v4.3 but fail for v4.2.
 It's a good idea to test your upgrade logic against multiple versions: